kkyle-le/cse15l-lab-report/LabReport1.md

 Here are what some commands ran through the terminal could output (slightly different for each account)
 ![image](https://user-images.githubusercontent.com/122570961/212632165-7de891b6-0431-41b9-88cf-afacf2b8047b.png)

+The commands I used in the particular screen shot above were `ls -a` and `ls -lat`.
+They are extremely useful as they are the like the file explorer on the local computer (for a windows OS).
+I usually gravitate towards using `ls -lat` over the other as it shows files in a vertical view from newest to oldest which makes it easier to find files recently copied from the local computer to the remote computer.

 # Exiting the Remote Terminal